Table of Contents

 How to pay for the stock options remains a big decision for the employee.
 There are a number of ways to pay including:

-- Cash and hold.
 Employees can use their own money to buy shares and hold onto them.
 This is the easiest method, but there is no guarantee the shares will retain their value or that the employee will have the opportunity to liquidate.
 If a company fails or experiences a liquidity event in which the share price falls below the exercise price, there is the risk of losing much or all of the investment.
 Holding so much wealth in one stock could also be risky.

-- Cashless with a sell-to-cover option.
+.
 Some public companies may allow the exercise of options along with the ability to sell shares to cover the purchase cost, fees, and taxes.
 Whatever shares remain can be used at the discretion of the employee to either hold or sell.

-- Cashless exercise and sell.
 Public companies may allow employees to sell all their options in one transaction.
 Once the purchase price, taxes, and fees are subtracted, the employee can keep the rest as profit.

 Other purchasing methods exist, especially for non-publicly traded companies, including traditional loans and nonrecourse financing.
 In these cases, the employee must repay the loan plus interest and any associated fees.